changeworld/azure-docs.ja-jp/articles/api-management/api-management-howto-cache.md

 ---
-title: キャッシュを追加して Azure API Management のパフォーマンスを向上させる | Microsoft Docs
+title: Add caching to improve performance in Azure API Management | Microsoft Docs
-description: API Management のサービスの呼び出しで、遅延、帯域幅の消費、Web サービスの負荷を改善させる方法について説明します。
+description: Learn how to improve the latency, bandwidth consumption, and web service load for API Management service calls.
 services: api-management
 documentationcenter: ''
 author: vladvino